PeterBadoingy/DogWork/README.md

 DogScript is a Grand Theft Auto V script that adds a companion dog to the game.
-The script allows players to spawn, control, and interact with a loyal Rottweiler companion I am using the Gesture system of Los Santos Red.
+The script allows players to spawn, control, and interact with a loyal Rottweiler companion using the Gesture system of Los Santos Red.

 Features
 Spawn Dog: Use the Scroll Lock key to spawn or remove the dog companion.